rreddy626/spring25/fairness/feb-10.md

 - Monitoring social media, tracking mobile phone locations, and analyzing online behavior raise significant privacy and ethical concerns about potential data misuse.

 ### Suggestions for the Future
+- Support research into mitigating algorithmic discrimination.
+- Encourage organizations, institutions, and companies to design transparency and accountability mechanisms in their algorithmic systems.
+- Promote academic research and industry efforts for algorithmic auding and external fairness testing of big data systems.
+- Increase participation and opportunities in computer science and data science, so more people are informed.
+- Consider the roles of the government and private sectors in the context of big data.

 ## [Big Data’s Disparate Impact](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2477899).
 S. Barocas, A. Selbst, 2014